OWASP/wstg/README.md

 We are actively inviting new contributors!
 To start, read the [contribution guide](CONTRIBUTING.md).

+First time here?
+Here are [GitHub's suggestions for first-time contributors](https://github.com/OWASP/wstg/contribute) to this repository.

 This project is only possible thanks to the work of many dedicated volunteers.
 Everyone is encouraged to help in ways large and small.
 Here are a few ways you can help:

 - Read the current content and help us fix any spelling mistakes or grammatical errors.